lushaojia/CoV2-genome-analysis/notebooks/3-correlation-distance-genomic-variation.md

 whether the two **positively correlate / negatively correlate / do not correlate** with each other.

-We shall accomplish this by building a linear regression model.
+We shall accomplish this by running a linear regression.

 ```julia
 using DataFrames